 groups $USER

-The output should include vboxusers in the group list.
-If it doesn’t appear, reboot your system to complete the group membership update.
+If vboxusers does not appear in the output, reboot your system to complete the group membership update.
+Group changes only take effect in new login sessions.

 Launch VirtualBox